 - Helps to fight cancer

 You will need well-draining soil and a pot with great drainage is optimal as you will not overwater the plant.
 Use a good potting mix containing sand, perlite and peat and you are ready to grow yourself some tasty mint.
+Read our guide on well-draining soil for more guidance.

 The main difference to the basil pant is that the mint plant likes to be moist at all times.
 With moist we do not mean that the mint plant is soaked in water but rather that it stays a little moist to the touch and you shouldn’t let it dry out too much.